 The actual number of Uber drivers is still too small to make a dent in the 10,000 people who die annually in the United States in drunk driving accidents.
 There are hundreds of thousands of Uber drivers on the clock each month in the U.S., but there are still 4.2 million people who drive drunk every month.
+Sadly, these drivers often end up causing injury or even death.
+This is why the family of anyone who has been killed by the reckless actions of a drunk driver should be encouraged to contact California wrongful death lawyers with regard to pursuing legal action.
 While Uber drives can help to stem the tide of drunk drivers, there are still people out there who do drink and drive.
 It is unfortunate that this is the case as drink driving harms everyone involved, whether there is a loss of life or not.
 Someone who is cause drink driving could face jail time and have their driver’s license taken suspended if it is a repeat offense.
 If you have found yourself in this predicament, whether it is being charged with a DUI or a DWI, you might be interested in someone like this philadelphia criminal lawyer who might be able to shed some light on your case.

 Uber insists its service can help decrease drunk driving.
 It regularly references another study that shows a 3.6% to 5.6% decrease in drunk driving deaths in California.
 (Kirk says his study used a different set of controls that is “arguably more complete.”)